-The MFJ-219/219N has a standard 2.1 mm female receptacle at the bottom of the case.
-This jack is labeled "12VDC" and has the word "POWER" near it.
+The MFJ-229 has a standard 2.1 mm DC coaxial jack at the bottom of the case.
+This jack is labeled 15VDC and has the word POWER near it.
 A pictorial polarity marking appears on the case near the power jack.
 The outside conductor of the plug must connect to the negative supply voltage and the center conductor of the plug must connect to the positive voltage.
-If a 9 volt battery is connected, it will be automatically disconnected when an external power plug is inserted in this jack.
+If ten AA 1.5 volt batteries are connected, the batteries will be automatically disconnected when an external power plug is inserted in this jack.

-SWR measurement will be inaccurate when the supply voltage falls below 7 volts.
+SWR measurement will be inaccurate when the supply voltage falls below 15 volts.
 To avoid false readings maintain fresh batteries and always use the correct power supply.
+If the power supply falls below the minimum required level, it will be indicated on the display.